-The calculator below (also available here) which shows the last day when salaries, if spread evenly throughout the year, are subject to Social Security taxes.
+CEPR has updated the calculator below (also available here) which shows the last day when salaries, if spread evenly throughout the year, are subject to Social Security taxes.
 It also displays how much taxes are levied based on current law, and how much would be levied if the payroll tax cap were scrapped.
-Salaries which might be interesting to enter into the calculator are:
+(See CEPR's post for 2019 here.)

 It’s important to note that Social Security taxes only apply to wage income and not to other types of income, like investment income.
-As incomes rise, wage income often becomes eclipsed by investment income — which under current law, is not subject to Social Security taxes
+As incomes rise, wage income often becomes eclipsed by investment income — which under current law, is not subject to Social Security taxes.